 In Vedas, Upanishads, and Puranas, Tapa finds an eminent place.
 One can find a rich source of references in them.
 Let us examine some of them to have a better understanding.

-The seventeenth chapter of Bhagavad Gita describes the term Tapa in detail.
+The seventeenth chapter of the Bhagavad Gita describes the term Tapa in detail.

 Hence performing a Tapa not recommended by scriptures stalls the spiritual progress, though it is done with complete faith and great intensity.